-Historical understanding is complemented by reading and discussions relating to the aesthetics, morality, and spirituality of music, the relationships between music and the other arts, and the actual or potential role of the western musical tradition in relation to culture and religious practice.
+While continuing their historical exploration of the art-music repertoire (Classical, Romantic, and Modern periods) and its theoretical underpinnings, students complement this knowledge by reading and discussions relating to the moral role of music, the relationships between music and other arts, and the significance of the western musical tradition in relation to culture and religious practice.

-Plato Laws II, selections from the Republic
+Plato Laws II, selections from The Republic

 St. Pius X Tra le Sollecitudini

-Ratzinger "Music and Liturgy," "The Image of the

-World and of Human Beings in the Liturgy
+Ratzinger "Music and Liturgy," "The Image of the World and of Human Beings

-and Its Expression in Church Music"
+in the Liturgy and Its Expression in Church Music"

-St. John Paul II Letter to Artists Benedict XVI Address to Artists
+St. John Paul II Letter to Artists

+Benedict XVI Address to Artists

 Pieper "Thoughts about Music," "Music and Silence"

-Bloom "Music" from The Closing of the

-American Mind

-COLLEGE CHOIR
+College Choir

-In recognition of the hard work and commitment of Choir members and of the significant contribution they make to the College's common good, participation is recorded on the official College transcript.
+In recognition of the voluntary commitment of Choir members and of the significant contribution they make to the College's common good, sustained participation is recorded on the official College transcript.